 Consequences of depression

-Depression will also destroy families.
+Depression will also destroy friendships and families.
 For example, if parents lose a child and can’t seem to understand or overcome this loss, they can stop communicating, start blaming each other and end their marriage.
 Instead of them going to God and trusting him, even at their worst hour, they live in a state of depression and turn against each other.

 Let’s be clear, if you suffer from a chemical imbalance, you must follow your doctor’s instructions in order to live a productive life.
 It’s not always easy and isn’t a quick fix, but one that can be managed with medication, prayer and God’s help!

 “You are the one who lights my lamp – The Lord my God illumines my darkness.
 With you I can charge into battle; with my God I can leap over a wall.”
 Psalms 18:28-29

 Sometimes overcoming depression is making a conscious effort to be cheerful.
 I know it may be easier said than done.
 But just making that small effort can trigger a change.
 We all know that if you have a happy attitude, most likely it will be reciprocated.

 If you are around negative people, then you become negative.
 If your nature is to be cheerful, then spread that gift to others.
 You’ll be surprised at the kindness you receive back.

 Romans 12:8 says,“If your gift is encouragement, devote yourself to encouraging.
 The one giving should do it with no strings attached.
 The leader should lead with passion.
 The one showing mercy should be cheerful.”